0xfunboy/AIRTrack/README.md

 # AIRTrack — Trading Operations Dashboard

 AIRTrack is a full-stack dashboard for managing discretionary trading activity.
-The project now ships as a lean TypeScript codebase with a Vite/React client, an Express API written in TypeScript, Prisma ORM, and a zero-config SQLite database for local use.
+The project now ships as a lean TypeScript codebase with a Vite/React client, an Express API written in TypeScript, Prisma ORM, and a PostgreSQL database layer (SQLite remains an option if you tweak the schema).

 ## Features
 - **Realtime trading board** – add, edit, and close trades with live P/L charts.